 Trailer for the second Burzyski documentary

 A father shares his story of attempting to obtain Burzynski’s therapy for his daughter’s brain cancer and being denied by the FDA.
-She died because of this.
+She died because of their shenanigans.

 Dustin Kunnari Beats brain cancer with Burzynski Antineoplastons